lachhabw/Text-Files-Merger/README.md

 1. Select the source folder containing the text files to be merged.
 2. Choose the save location for the merged file.
 3. Optionally, check the box to include filenames as separators.
-4. Click the "Merge" button to start the merging process.
+4. Click the "Start Merge" button to start the merging process.
 5. Once the merging is complete, the merged file will be available at the specified location.

 ## Setup Instructions